wojtkowiak/babel-preset-node6-without-strict/README.md

 We can also wrap promises in `try/catch` blocks, instead of bolting on `.catch()` chains.

 The necessary babel plug-ins to use async/await are included in this package, so you can use this syntax right away.

-If you get an error like:

-`ReferenceError: regeneratorRuntime is not defined`

-... then `npm i -S babel-polyfill` into your project and add its bootstrapper to the top of your main script:

-`require('babel-polyfill');`

-This should add the missing `regeneratorRuntime`.

 ## No longer tracking Babel 6 versions